- National Security

 - Homeland Security

-Captain Glenn Sulmasy is a Truman National Security Project Fellow and the Chairman of the Humanities Department at the United States Coast Guard Academy.
+Captain Glenn Sulmasy is a Fellow at the Center for National Policy and the Chairman of the Humanities Department at the United States Coast Guard Academy.
 He is a professor of law, judge advocate and a member of the Academy’s Permanent Commissioned Teaching Staff (PCTS).
 He coordinates and teaches international law and constitutional law and is a Fellow for Homeland and National Security Law at the Center for National Policy.

 Previous military tours have included USCGC GALLATIN (WHEC-721), USS Dwight D. EISENHOWER (CVN-69) Battle Group during the Persian Gulf War, executive officer of USCGC MORRO BAY (WTGB-106), Office of the Judge Advocate General, USCG Headquarters, Deputy University Counsel at USCGA, Special Assistant US Attorney (D. Ct.), National Security Fellow/Aide to former Congressman Rob Simmons, Assistant Professor of Law and Governmental Affairs Officer at USCGA, Visiting Fellow at the Heritage Foundation and Professor of International Law at US Naval War College.
 He served on the adjunct faculty of Roger Williams University School of Law from 2000-2005 where he taught courses in Military Law and Homeland Security Law.
 He serves on the Advisory Board of the Center of International and Comparative Law (Balt., Md) and on the Executive Committee for the National Security and International Law Practice Group for the Federalist Society.
 In 2005, he was appointed to the Northeast Regional Ocean’s Council by Governor M. Jodi Rell and also served on the Governor’s Military Staff from 2004-2009.
 CAPT Sulmasy has advised various members of Congress, as well as key members of the Executive branch on myriad matters involving national security.